-Sung Nan's land use right and joint venture term expired on 31 May 2022 despite its business licence being extended to 31 May 2042.
+Sung Nan's business licence was extended to 31 May 2042 but its land use right expired on 31 May 2022.
 The business operation is ongoing.
-We are still in discussion with our Chinese Partner to resolve the land issue in order to continue the joint-venture.
+We are in active discussion with the Chinese Partner to resolve the outstanding issue in order to continue the joint-venture.

-Business Review and Prospects (cont'd)

-Real Estate (cont'd)
+Business Review and Prospects (cont'd) Real Estate (cont'd)